785 Naval Air Squadron: Torpedo Bomber Reconnaissance Training Squadron (1940–1946)

 785 Naval Air Squadron formed as a Torpedo Bomber Reconnaissance training squadron at RNAS Crail (HMS Jackdaw), in Fife, Scotland, on 4 November 1940, out of the naval element of the Torpedo Training Unit RAF, from RAF Abbotsinch, in Renfrewshire.

 The squadron was initially equipped with Blackburn Shark, a carrier-borne biplane torpedo bomber and Fairey Swordfish, a biplane torpedo bomber.
-August 1941 saw the withdrawal of the Blackburn Shark aircraft and these were replaced by Fairey Albacore, a biplane torpedo bomber.
+August 1941 saw the withdrawal of the Blackburn Shark aircraft and these were replaced with Fairey Albacore, a biplane torpedo bomber.
 In December 1942 the squadron started to receive Fairey Barracuda, a carrier-borne torpedo and dive bomber and by late 1943, it was providing an anti-submarine warfare course, alongside a Fairey Barracuda familiarisation course.

 By the end of 1944, 785 NAS had become part of No.1 Naval Operational Training Unit and midway through the following year it started to introduce Grumman Avenger, an American torpedo bomber, on 31 July 1945 when 736 Naval Air Squadron was absorbed.
 Later, the squadron also absorbed 711 and 786 Naval Air Squadrons, during December.
 785 Naval Air Squadron disbanded on 1 March 1946.

-Aircraft operated
+Aircraft flown

 The squadron operated a number of different aircraft types, including: